syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 ### gotoPage(number)
 {:#methods:gotopage}

-To navigate to the specific page
+To navigate to the specific page while paging is enabled.

 <table class="params">
 <thead>